-One week course to conclude the Master of Engineering in AI for Product Innovation Online Program.
-Residency 3 includes capstone project presentations, team-building exercises, case studies, professional development workshops, and exit interviews.
-Prerequisite: Enrollment in the Master of Engineering in AI for Product Innovation Online Program.
+One week course to assess interim progress for the Master of Engineering in AI for Product Innovation Online Program.
+Residency 2 includes team-building exercises, case studies, workshops, seminars and engagement opportunities.
+Prerequisite: Enrollment in the Master of Engineering in AI for Product Innovation Online Program, AIPI 504.